-According to the assessment of the Bank and the Group, the closing position as at 31 December 202 1 and 31 December 2020, published in the separate and consolidated statement of financial position of the Bank and the Group as well as the separate and consolidated statement of comprehensive income and the separate and consolidated statement of croup, prepared in accordance with the statutory accounting requirements for banks in the Republic of Croatia, are aligned with the IFRS recognition and measurement requirements.
+According to the assessment of the Bank and the Group, the closing position as at 31 December 2021 and 31 December 2020, published in the separate and consolidated statement of financial position of the Bank and a) Statement of compliance (continued)

+the Group as well as the separate and consolidated statement of comprehensive income and the separate and consolidated statement of cash flow of the Bank and the Group, prepared in accordance with the statutory accounting requirements for banks in the Republic of Croatia, are aligned with the IFRS recognition and measurement requirements.
 Therefore, in preparing the first IFRS financial statements of the Bank and the Group, there was no need to adjust the amounts reported previously in the financial statements prepared in accordance with the statutory accounting requirements for banks in the Republic of Croatia.